Bookmark & Share

 Category Archives: Hypertension/High Blood Pressure

-I am not able to give medical treatment recommendations without performing a complete history and physical examination.
-I suggest that the cardiology consultants and your wife’s nephrologist confer with each other and make a recommendation based on her risks and … Continue reading →
+I am not able to give medical advice without performing a complete history and physical examination.
+In general, anesthesia is not a problem for patients with Autosomal Dominant Polycystic Kidney Disease (APCKD).
+I would always suggest that you have a … Continue reading →